DolphyWind/dolphywind.github.io/content/anarchycorner.md

 draft: false
 ---

-**I will post random things here, and I am not planning to remove them unless I have to.**
+**I will post random things here, and I am not planning to remove or edit them unless I have to.**

+---

+I regret installing github copilot now.
+LMAO it auto-completes this sentence as "It's too good, I'm not sure if I am learning anything".
+It is the opposite of good, the first command I enter after opening nvim is usually "Copilot disable".
+Disappointing, it still tries to complete next sentences as "It's too good", poor thing I wish it had a conscience and could see how stupid it is.
+<sub><sup>07/03/2025</sup></sub>

+---

+I should maybe add dates to these
+<sub><sup>07/03/2025</sup></sub>

 ---